 Supply chain management plays an important role in business’s operations and its success, but it can be fragile and highly influenced by external factors.
 We understand you don’t want to be limited, and that’s why our full time course covers all the learning areas and skills you will need to succeed, from the first to the last step of the chain.
-Accredited by CIPS, this course brings you the opportunity to get hands-on with our simulation games and to undertake a year-long placement in a company of your choice.
+Accredited by CIPS, this course brings you the opportunity to get hands-on with our simulation games and to undertake a placement in a company of your choice.
 Located in Chelmsford, you will create your own professional network by getting involved with our guest lectures and industry innovators.

 You know that to successfully manage supply chains you need to know a lot – about a lot.
 And we know what areas your learning should cover to make sure you have the perfect skills your future employers are looking for, from project management and leadership to business analysis and strategic management.

 You will find this course to be directly transferable to the real world.
 Throughout your time at ARU, you’ll adapt to the fast-moving pace of international supply chains, getting hands-on with our Managing Supply Chains in Practice module as well as with LINKS, our intensive supply chain simulation game.
 You can expect guest lecturers, industry innovators and field trips to the Jaguar plant, Amazon’s Fulfilment Centre or BMW in Germany.
 Accredited by the Chartered Institute of Procurement and Supply (CIPS), you can expect to leave ARU with the advance purchasing, logistics and supply chain expertise you’ll need.

 You will learn to adapt to this fast-moving discipline by getting hands-on in class and outside too; as part of this course, you will undertake a placement in a company of your choice, what will boost your confidence and provide you with the perfect toolkit to get into the industry after graduation.